Anyon braiding on a fractal lattice with a local Hamiltonian

-\textit{Fractional statistics}--- We now calculate the anyon exchange statistics to further characterize the type of anyons present in the system.
-We do this by adiabatically exchanging two anyons in the counterclockwise direction.
+We next explain the computation of the exchange statistics in further details.
+The exchange of the pinning potentials is done in the counterclockwise direction.
 This exchange results in the ground state $|\Psi\rangle$ of the Hamiltonian $H+H_V$ acquiring a Berry phase $\exp(i\pi \theta)$, defined by